clarahoffmann/commaai/readme.txt

     Creates calibration plots, explainability plots, accuracy plots for HMC vs. VAFC, qqplots, validation performance.

-It is recommend to run 1., 4. and then 5.
-For step 0. and 2., 3., just use the delivered data instead of running the code again, since both steps are very time intensive.
+It is recommend to only run the code from 1., 4. and then 5.
+The files named are according to whether they produce estimations for the precise or imprecise data.
+For step 0. and 2., 3., just use the delivered data instead of running the code again, since these steps are extremely time intensive.
-The respective outputs will be saved in the 'data' folder and folder 5 produces the plots presented in the paper.
+The respective outputs will be saved in the 'data' folder and folder '05_predictions' produces the plots presented in the paper.
 Note that all code takes relatively long to run (over several days) so that it is more practical to run files on their own, then save the intermediate results and then run the next file, instead of running the complete code at once.